Freeze-in dark matter in EDGES 21-cm signal: Boltzmann Equations

 where $F(r_{I})=\rm{erf}(r_{I}/\sqrt{2})-\sqrt{\frac{2}{\pi}}r_{I}e^{-r_{I}^{2}/2}$ with

 Taking into account the collision terms, one obtains the complete Boltzmann equations \cite{Munoz:2015bca} for the temperatures of DM and baryon fluid,

 where $H$ is the Hubble parameter, $a=(1+z)^{-1}$ is the scale factor, $T_{\gamma}(z)=T_{0}(1+z)$ is the CMB temperature with its present value $T_{0}=2.725$ K, $\Gamma_{C}$ is the Compton interaction rate, $\mathcal{C}$ is the Peebles factor \cite{Peebles:1968ja}, $E_0$ is the Hydrogen ground energy, $\mathcal{A}_{B}$ and $\mathcal{B}_{B}$ \cite{Ali-Haimoud:2010tlj,Ali-Haimoud:2010hou} are effective recombination coefficient and photoionization rate, respectively.
-As seen in Eq.(\ref{Beq1}, a decrease in $T_b$ towards to low red shift requires a negative $\dot{Q}_b$, which is more easily obtained in small $m_{\chi}$ range as shown in Eq.(\ref{DQs1}).
+As seen in Eq.(\ref{Beq1}), a decrease in $T_b$ towards to low red shift requires a negative $\dot{Q}_b$, which is more easily obtained in small $m_{\chi}$ range as shown in Eq.(\ref{DQs1}).
+It is easy to verify that the derived analytical results in Eq.(\ref{DQ1})-(\ref{Beq1}) reduce to those of Refs.\cite{Munoz:2015bca,Tashiro:2014tsa,Dvorkin:2013cea} by taking $I$ as $e$ or $p$.

 We will numerically solve Eq.(\ref{Beq1}) via the following initial conditions

 at the kinetic decoupling with the redshift $z_{\rm{kin}}=1010$.